medinestai/MediNest/README.md

-  # Patient Dashboard Features
+  # MediNest

-  This is a code bundle for Patient Dashboard Features.
-The original project is available at https://www.figma.com/design/MzkzMn6Mx1FSE4Wh2mZ2YT/Patient-Dashboard-Features.
+MediNest frontend is available at : https://medi-nest-ai.vercel.app/

   ## Running the code